-The human anatomy is the same regardless of country, culture, religion, rich or poor.
-Therefore the surgical profession should be of the same quality world wide, which is basically a question of Human Rights.
+The human anatomy is the same regardless of country, culture, religion, wealth or poverty.
+Therefore we believe that the surgical profession should be of the same quality world wide – a question close to the topic of Human Rights.

 “Surgicon, I believe, is the only world-wide “clearing house” for the latest ideas, concepts, and developments in the critical theatre of how educators internationally are facing the challenge of educating the next generation of surgeons in an efficient, but more importantly, effective manner.
 In this age of rising costs and diminishing opportunities for trainee experience, we no longer can employ the traditional apprenticeship model of the past century – it is too inefficient, and lacks uniformity and assurance of the proficiency of those entering surgical practice and caring for patients.

 It should continue to serve as the most effective and visible forum for the exchange of surgical training principles available today.
 It is simply not possible for individual organizations, societies, or countries to address all of the issues or explore all of the avenues necessary to identify the resources and tools necessary to prepare future surgeons.”

 Richard L. Angelo MD, Past-President of AANA, Arthroscopy Association of North America

 “Healthcare education is undergoing a revolution through the use of simulation technologies – providing an opportunity to accurately assess a healthcare worker’s (doctor, nurse, technician, etc) performance accurately and quantitatively.
 Evidence shows that this training with simulation not only improves performance, but improves patient safety and healthcare quality.